smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 The following constraints and configuration requirements define how OpCon and supporting LSAMs can control duplicate Queued Jobs.

-1. The \$JOB:TRACK event is not supported.
+1. The $JOB:TRACK event is not supported.
 The concept of Tracking implies that a job on the host system is already running (or, it will always be allowed to run by the IBM i LSAM with no constraints).
-The only purpose of the \$JOB:TRACK event is to enable OpCon to become aware of, and optionally respond to the completion of a job that was started outside of the control of OpCon.
+The only purpose of the $JOB:TRACK event is to enable OpCon to become aware of, and optionally respond to the completion of a job that was started outside of the control of OpCon.
 Tracked jobs cannot be conditioned by any OpCon dependencies or other constraints, therefore the flag to Allow Multi-Instance will also have no effect on Tracked jobs.
-2. The \$JOB:QUEUE event is supported by the job master record flag to Allow Multi-Instance.
+2. The $JOB:QUEUE event is supported by the job master record flag to Allow Multi-Instance.
 If this flag is checked, then duplicate, concurrent jobs will be allowed.
-If the flag is not checked (which is the default setting for a new job), then the \$JOB:QUEUE event will be rejected if:
+If the flag is not checked (which is the default setting for a new job), then the $JOB:QUEUE event will be rejected if:
     a.
 The job has the same name as a currently active job.
     b.
 The job is designated for the same schedule as a currently active job.
     c.
-The original job is still active. (*Refer to the discussion below for more details about the term \"active.\"*) Once the original job finishes, with either status of successful or failed, the job is allowed to be replaced by a new \$JOB:QUEUE event.
+The original job is still active. (*Refer to the discussion below for more details about the term "active."*) Once the original job finishes, with either status of successful or failed, the job is allowed to be replaced by a new $JOB:QUEUE event.
     d.
 The new job start request designates the same run day as the currently active job.
-This constraint implies that if the same schedule has already been built for the next day, it will be possible to run the Queued Job for the next day\'s schedule.
-But if a \$JOB:QUEUE event specifies the date of the currently active job, then the request will be considered a duplicate and be rejected.
-It becomes critical to control the Date parameter of the \$JOB:QUEUE event if a schedule from yesterday is still active after OpCon processing moves into the new day.
+This constraint implies that if the same schedule has already been built for the next day, it will be possible to run the Queued Job for the next day's schedule.
+But if a $JOB:QUEUE event specifies the date of the currently active job, then the request will be considered a duplicate and be rejected.
+It becomes critical to control the Date parameter of the $JOB:QUEUE event if a schedule from yesterday is still active after OpCon processing moves into the new day.
 3. Queued Jobs that fail the requirements for duplicate Queued Job prevention will be rejected and show in the IBM i LSAM an error code of SMA0014.
-(Technical support personnel may need to know that the rejection of the job is communicated from OpCon using the existing TE1 transaction type that includes a short description of
+(Technical support personnel may need to know that the rejection of the job is communicated from OpCon using the existing TE1 transaction type that includes a short description of "Duplicate Job".
-    \"Duplicate Job\".
 This transaction type and short description are translated by the LSAM to report the SMA0014 error in the LSAM Job Tracking logs.)
-4. The flag to \"Allow Multi-Instance\" is implemented only on the OpCon job master record, and not in the Daily job table.
+4. The flag to "Allow Multi-Instance" is implemented only on the OpCon job master record, and not in the Daily job table.
 The flag is designed to control the schedule and job build process, therefore, it has no meaning for jobs that are already built.